 “We hold that, when a purchaser sends a bona fide tenant (as defined in the PTFA) contradictory and misleading notices, one of which directs the tenant to vacate the property “immediately,” and fails to correct the misleading notice, the purchaser has not met its obligation under the PTFA to provide and accurate advance notice to the tenant.
 A motion for possession filed by the purchaser before it has a right to immediate possession is premature,” the court said.

 Judy Curtis v.
 US Bank National Association was released August 20, 2012.

 Belsky, Weinberg & Horowitz has represented consumers in mortgage, bankruptcy and debt collection cases for many years.
 Although foreclosures are difficult to stop once they are started, our attorneys have represented individuals facing foreclosure for more than 20 years and have achieved a very high success rate in stopping foreclosure sales, reorganizing client finances and helping with unpaid income tax problems through the use of a Chapter 13 bankruptcy.

 In Chapter 13, foreclosure, repossession, garnishment, seizure or legal action is “stayed” – placed on hold — and a court-approved reorganization plan is put into place which pays creditors an amount to satisfy their claims.
 Clients obtain a fresh start without the burden of long-standing past due debt.
 This saves the clients’ home, stops interest from accumulating and offers a great deal of emotional relief from creditor action to collect debts.

-Call our bankruptcy attorneys at 410-234-0100 or email us for a free consultation and let us help you to resolve your credit and debt problems through prompt and professional action that will make what otherwise would appear to be an impossible situation a very manageable one for you and your family!
+Contact our bankruptcy attorneys for a free consultation and let us help you to resolve your credit and debt problems through prompt and professional action that will make what otherwise would appear to be an impossible situation a very manageable one for you and your family!